korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Library generates for us class called `ImmutableUser` which has all the fields described in the contract and much more.
+Library generates for us class called `ImmutableUser` which has all the fields described in the contract and much more.

-<br>Here is a simple test that proves the immutability of our `User` entity.
+Here is a simple test that proves the immutability of our `User` entity.
 ~~~ java
 @Test(expected = UnsupportedOperationException.class)
 public void whenUserBuilderThenImmutableUserIsCreated() {